Nawshirwan Mustafa: Komala Ranjdaran

-Mustafa was Secretary General of the clandestine Komalai Ranjdaran also known as Revolutionary Organization of Toilers of Kurdistan or Kurdistan Toilers League which he founded in 1969 until it was dissolved into the PUK in 1992.
+Mustafa was Secretary General of the clandestine Komalai Ranjdaran also known as Revolutionary Organization of Toilers of Kurdistan or Kurdistan Toilers League which was dissolved into the PUK in 1992.
 Komala was influenced by Marxism–Leninism and Maoism.
 In 1970 Mustafa was sentenced to death by the Revolutionary Court in Baghdad.
 As a result, he went into exile in Austria.

 Patriotic Union of Kurdistan

-PUK represented three different movements: the “Green Line”, consisting mainly of Talabani's personal followers, the Marxist–Leninist Komala, and the Socialist Movement of Kurdistan, the most influential of these groups was Mustafa's Komala Randjaran.
+PUK represented three different movements: the "Green Line", consisting mainly of Talabani's personal followers, the Marxist–Leninist Komala, and the Socialist Movement of Kurdistan, the most influential of these groups was Mustafa's Komala Randjaran.

 During the late 1970s through the early '90s, Mustafa was the commander in chief of Peshmerga forces, conducting a guerrilla war against the Iraqi Ba'athist army and government.
 After inflicting serious damage on the better equipped Iraqi army, the Ba'athist government turned to chemical warfare.
 Using biological weapons such as nerve gas and mustard gas, Saddam Hussein initiated the Anfal Campaign in early 1987, with sustained use of chemical weapons and the mass genocide of hundreds of thousands of Kurdish civilians.

 In 1988, Mustafa, with Talabani and the leadership of PUK, decided to initiate a tactical retreat to the Iranian border in the hope that Saddam would end the Anfal Campaign.
 Over the course of the next three years, Mustafa oversaw the reorganisation of the Peshmerga Forces whilst creating sleeper cells within the major Iraqi Kurdish cities of As-Sulaymaniyah, Arbil, Mosul and Kirkuk.
 During this period, Mustafa made plans for a popular uprising, which would be initiated by the sleeper cells, and supported by the newly organised Peshmerga battalions which were placed along the Iraqi/Iranian border.

 In the spring of 1991, Mustafa, initiated his plan and on 5 March the town of Rania was liberated from Iraqi forces.
 Mustafa oversaw and conducted the operation, which resulted in the liberation of all the major cities, ending with the liberation of Kirkuk on 21 March 1991.
 Mustafa is known as the architect of the uprising because he oversaw the liberation of Kurdistan of Iraq for the first time since the creation of the state of Iraq.
 This subsequent autonomy has led to the current Kurdistan Regional government which is an autonomous region in Northern Iraq.

 In the 1980s, he had the primary role in the PUK's numerous attacks on the communist groups.
 In 1983, Mustafa led the PUK forces to attack the Communist Party of Iraq's main base in the village Piştaşan, killing 150 communists.

 In July 2000, the Patriotic Union of Kurdistan attacked the bases of Worker-communist Party and organizations close to it.
 During the attacks five were killed and some injured, also hundreds of party members were arrested.
 In 2011 Worker-communist Party of Kurdistan filed a lawsuit against Nawshirwan Mustafa and four other PUK senior members at that time as the responsible for the attacks.